Affiliate links on Android Authority may earn us a commission. Learn more.

-Running watches are convenient for tracking route, heart rate, and other types of essential running data, but they can’t track everything.
+Running watches are convenient for tracking routes, heart rates, and other types of essential running data, but they can’t track everything.
 That’s where smart running shoe insoles come into play.
-Nurvv, a London-based startup, has created the Nurvv Run in hopes to help runners reach their goals.
-They monitor important metrics like pronation and footstrike and providing real-time pace coaching feedback through the Nurvv app.
-Read our full Nurvv Run review to see if these smart insoles should be your next big running gear purchase.
+NURVV, a London-based startup, has created the NURVV Run in hopes to help runners reach their goals.
+They monitor important metrics like pronation and footstrike and providing real-time pace coaching feedback through the NURVV app.
+Read our full NURVV Run review to see if these smart insoles should be your next big running gear purchase.

 Light, comfortable design